It’s possible to skip the most annoying part of buying life insurance – the medical exam, even if you have rheumatoid arthritis.

 - Have you used tobacco products in the last five years?

-- Has an immediate family member passed away from cancer, heart disease, or stroke before the age of 60?
+- Has an immediate family member passed away before the age of 60 from:

 - Are you currently taking prescription medication(s) unrelated to rheumatoid arthritis?